rbpatt2019/ToDonePy/README.rst

 - :ref:`to do` adds a new task to your list at either 'low', 'med', or 'high' priority.
 - :ref:`to doing` shows you what you should be doing.
-- :ref:`to done` removes a completed tastk from your list.
+- :ref:`to done` removes a completed tast from your list.

 Docs and Code
 -------------